Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 We solve the first two equations:

-The first equation holds trivially for any $\alpha$.
-The second equation only implies nontrivial conditions if $\alpha$ is nonzero, in which case we find a three parameter family of solutions
+The first equation holds trivially for any $\varphi_1$.
+The second equation only implies nontrivial conditions if $\varphi_1$ is nonzero, in which case we find a three parameter family of solutions

 One can check that the higher level equations of motion do not impose further constraints on these coefficients.
-This family of solutions, characterized up to level zero, are gauge equivalent representatives of the tachyon vacuum.
+This family of solutions, constructed here up to level zero, are gauge equivalent representatives of the tachyon vacuum.
+To see this, we may use the $\mathcal{L}^-$ level expansion to construct the homotopy operator.
+The general state at ghost number $-1$ in the $KBc$ subalgebra can be expanded

-One can systemetize this kind of analysis to give a classification of gauge orbits in the $KBc$ subalgebra.
-The classification from \cite{IdSing} rests on the following assumptions: \begin{description} \item{(1)} Only nonnegative integer powers of $K$ can appear in the $\mathcal{L}^-$ level expansion.
-We in fact implicitly assumed this in the previous paragraph.
-Noninteger powers of $K$ can be defined through